Skip to main content

 If AutoIncrement is enabled on an attribute, an item of the Counters design is created, with its Number attribute set to 1.

-During item creation, the AutoIncrement attribute is populated with the counter's number.
+When an item is created, its AutoIncrement attribute is populated with the counter's number.
 The counter then always increments, even if item creation fails (e.g. due to lack of permission).
 This can result in numbers being skipped.